MailTape/MailTape-v1/_posts/2021-04-18-Curved-Light.md

 # MailTape's selection

-## [Curved Light](https://thijsenterprise.bandcamp.com/) – One Moment in the Sun
+## [Curved Light](https://curvedlight.bandcamp.com/) – One Moment in the Sun
-Sarah: **"**Expansive and yet minimal, this track brings Curved Light the most peace from all of his discography.
-Ethereal. experimental, minimal, analog, psychedeloc. synth art. evolving arrangements.**"**
+Sarah: **"**Expansive and yet minimal, this track brings a tremendous sense of peace and healing, especially to Curved Light himself.
+Recorded during tumultuous times, the track served as a space for Curved Light to make his own moment of tranquility.
+The track's evolving arrangements of snyths wash over us like currents of sun rays.
+The analog synth halfway through must be what plants sound like when they think about growing tall :)**"**

 ## [36 & awakened souls](https://pitp.bandcamp.com/album/the-other-side-of-darkness) – Past Self
-Sarah: **"**Coming off the 2021 album, [The Other Side of Darkness](https://pitp.bandcamp.com/album/the-other-side-of-darkness). vocal textures ambient soundscape to embrace such peace in this album.**"**
+Sarah: **"**Coming off the 2021 album, [The Other Side of Darkness](https://pitp.bandcamp.com/album/the-other-side-of-darkness), this track's vocal texturing reaches into celestial expressions.
+Love the embrace of this ambient soundscape.
+Such subtle calm in this one, as well as the whole album.**"**

 ## [Triorität](https://trioritaet.bandcamp.com/album/alg0) – Bonopo
 Sarah: **"**So many layers in this one, it feels like a floating dream of synths and jazz piano :) Organ currents lead and layer over each other, before clashing just as easily in a delightful heap of sound.
 This whole interaction is textured and grounded against the balance of organic percussion.
 The whirling wonderland of synths and chimes makes me forget any notion of time, as I imagine it may for you, too.
 The jazz percussion breaks by the midpoint are just as surprising as the piano takeover that brings us to the track's end.**"**